masterscoda/Practice/Cpp/README.md

-# Hackerrank C++ Code
+# Practice C++ Code

-This files in this folder were written by me to complete the C++ Hackerrank training.
+This files in this folder were written by me for language practice.
+Problems were given by Hackerrank and Leetcode.

 They were tested on Ubuntu 18.04 Linux OS.
 Written using Visual Studio Code.